 Why is it so hard to break bad investing habits and win the stock market game?
 Even when we know we shouldn’t be trading in and out of stocks or gambling in high-risk penny stocks, we just can’t seem to help ourselves.

-I ended up giving up on stocks for a few years in my late 20s, putting everything in index funds.
+I ended up giving up on my stocks for a few years in my late 20s, putting everything in index funds.
 This wasn’t the solution either.
 The funds invested blindly in indexes and always underperformed by at least the management fees.

 I also found out that I liked investing and following the stock market.
 Putting everything in index funds was boring and felt a little like giving up the fate of my financial goals to some fund manager I would never meet.